The Camp Stevens mission is to inspire, challenge, and empower personal, social, and environmental transformation.

 - Gratitude: We believe that gratitude toward one another, the natural world, and God is the foundation upon which humans build a healthier, more sustainable, and loving world.

 - Connection: We challenge all who experience this peaceful place apart to reconnect with themselves and connect meaningfully with one another, the natural world, and the Divine.

 - Wonder: We believe that a sense of wonder transforms adults and children alike, renewing joy, excitement, and mystery in the world we live in.

 Supported and propelled by the mission and magic of this place, the Camp Stevens staff lead programs, wash dishes, plant seeds, raise money, repair waterlines, plan retreats, and everything in between.
 (Want to join them?
 Check out our job openings.)

-My favorite place at camp is The Kitchen Garden Cob Shed (aka: the den of wonder).
+My favorite place at camp is the Upper Meadow rocks!